clj-easy/tools.misc/README.md

 without including a specific implementation.
 For example, a library which needs JSON should not have to choose between Cheshire, clojure.data.json or jsonista if they don't have very specific requirements that any of those libraries offer.
-Instead the user can choose what they might be already using in their applications to reduce the total number of dependencies.
+Instead the end-user can choose what they might be already using in their applications to reduce the total number of dependencies.

 In addition, this library _could_ give default implementations for popular